melvey/reveal.js/slides/wealthy-western-web/index.md

-# The World Wide Web not the Wealthy Western Web
+# Not the Wealthy Western Web

 ## Darwin Web Standards June 2017